 - Makeup of any sort is not permitted; this includes the wearing of henna tattoos, fake tan, bronzer, false eyelashes, eyelash tips, tinted eyebrows, pencilling in and nail varnish. - Pupils are only allowed one set of plain small studded earrings which must be removed for PE.
-No rings, bangles or bracelets are permitted. - Caps and hoodies are banned at all times. - Mobile phones, headphones, smart watches and other electrical devices are banned from the Academy. - The Academy accepts no responsibility for personal electronic devices that are brought to the Academy and takes no responsibility to investigate their misplacement, loss or theft.
-If a phone is confiscated the Academy takes no responsibility for loss, theft or damage to the item. - Hair should be one natural colour with no extreme hair styles including tram-lines or patterns or excessive parts of the head shaved.
+No rings, bangles or bracelets are permitted. - Mobile phones, headphones, smart watches and other electrical devices are banned from the Academy (with the exception of pupils who have permission to walk home alone). - The Academy accepts no responsibility for personal electronic devices that are brought to the Academy and takes no responsibility to investigate their misplacement, loss or theft.
+If a phone is confiscated, the Academy takes no responsibility for loss, theft or damage to the item. - Hair should be one natural colour with no extreme hair styles including tram-lines or patterns or excessive parts of the head shaved.
 Plain hair bands only.
 Hair accessories i.e. JoJo bows are not permitted. - Large bags of sweets, chewing gum and energy drinks are not appropriate for school.